 We initially hunted with a team of myself, Peter, and Michelle Myers around Bon Tempe Lake, Temelec, and the Southern edge of Novato.
 We shifted our focus to hunting in the city itself following Lisa Webber’s house-hitting discovery of Novato #1 (and, later, local hunter Brien Cook’s recovery of Novato #2).

 We found some wild sulfur shelves (edible!) on the first weekend, but not much else.
-I unfortunately had an adverse reaction to them that put me out of sorts for a few days, but Peter and Michelle enjoyed them.
-They did taste wonderful…the first time around.
+I unfortunately had an adverse reaction to them, but Peter and Michelle enjoyed them.

 As of the making of this page, I’ve spent every weekend since the fall in Novato, from Friday through Sunday, returning each day after dark.
 Some weekday afternoons, I got out at 3:30.
 Before daylight savings, I spent those afternoons in Novato as well.
 Peter was in town for five full days after the fall with no luck in the field, and several other skilled hunters left empty-handed.
 [Note — this ended with winter break in December of 2012.]

 Ten days after the fall, I was lucky enough to pull off of the 101, only to see an unusually large rock in the middle of the road.
-The housing development on the far side of the road had gardens edged with golf-ball sized rocks, but they were all confined to the far side of the street.
-A few in the gutter… After a moment’s deliberation, I pulled over, walked back to the rock, and…I’ll let you imagine what it was like to stumble upon what’s in the photos below.
+The housing development on the far side of the road had gardens edged with golf-ball sized rocks, but they were all on the far side of the street.
+A few in the gutter… After a moment’s deliberation, I pulled over, walked back to the rock, and…yeah.

 Novato, CA. October 27, 2012, 10:56am.
 Novato #3, 79.0 grams + ~1 gram of fragments.

 I hunted for the remainder of the weekend with no finds, but I’m not complaining.
 I heard that a few other hunters were in the area, and we agreed to share information.
-I met up with local collector and hunter Mendy Ouzillou, and we had dinner with another hunter from Southern California.
+I met up with local collector and hunter Mendy Ouzillou, and we had dinner with another hunter from Southern California, Bob Verish.

-That week, I spent a few late afternoons in the field with no luck, though many roads and fields were searched and/or found to be recently swept or ploughed.
+That week, I spent a few late afternoons in the field with no luck, though many roads and fields were searched and/or found to be recently swept or plowed.